-Now, the idea is to solve an extended maximization problem using convexity of a modified constraint set.
-To this end, we first observe that solutions to \eqref{opt1a} are SI copulas as a consequence of Corollary \ref{corxirho}.
-Second, we know from Proposition \ref{propschurorder} that \(\xi\) is increasing with respect to the Schur order for copula derivatives, and \(\rho\) is increasing with respect to the pointwise order of copulas.
-Since these orderings coincide for SI copulas (see Proposition \ref{propschurorder} \eqref{propschurorder3}), the above optimization problem \eqref{opt1a} is equivalent to
+To determine \(M_x,\) the idea is to solve an extended maximisation problem using convexity of a modified constraint set.
+To this end, we first observe that solutions to \eqref{opt1a} are SI copulas as a consequence of Lemma \ref{lemrearrangedcop}.
+Second, we know from Lemma~\ref{lemSIcops} that, for SI copulas, both \(\xi\) and \(\rho\) are increasing with the lower orthant order.
+Then, using a simple rearrangement argument, one can show that the maximisation problem \eqref{opt1a} is equivalent to

-Using the representation \eqref{optprob1a} and the characterization of copulas in Lemma \ref{charSIcop}, we can now rewrite the extended optimization problem \eqref{opt1} as follows.
+Using the representation \eqref{optprob1a} and the characterisation of copulas in Lemma~\ref{charSIcop}, we can now rewrite the extended maximisation problem \eqref{opt1} as follows.